foolmarks/import_pb/README.md

 # import_pb
-How to import graphDefs in .pb file format to TensorBoard
+How to import graphDefs in .pb or .pbtxt file format to TensorBoard

 To view the example graph file provided in this repository: